emanueleR3/emanueleR3/README.md

 ## 💫 About Me

 🔧 **Currently working on:**
 I initially started taking on small freelance website projects independently to gain hands-on experience and grow as a developer.
+📂 Check out [**My Projects**](https://linktr.ee/lefweb) to explore my portfolio.

 🤝 **Looking to collaborate on:**
 Projects related to AI, AI automations (workflows and agents), and innovative software integrations.